szeweq/Flux/latest.md

-# Flux Preview for 1.15.1 (Version 4.0.0 Beta 8)
+# Flux (Version 4.0.0)

 This is a complete rewrite of the mod.
 Many features available in older versions may not appear in this preview.

-- Copper and Tin ores are now generated in new worlds
-- Blocks (ores and machines) drop themselves on breaking
+Changes since last version:
+- Changed recipe for Machine Base
+- Machine recipes now use Machine Base instead of Smooth Stone Slabs